Zanett96/Zanett96.github.io/_posts/2020-01-23-reinforcement.md

 where $\gamma$ is a parameter called **discount** between $0 \leq \gamma < 1$ used to represents the *foresightedness* of the agent.
 The presence of delayed rewards makes however the task more complex: it is hard to link the reward with the past actions that led to it.
-We can define the\emph{ value function} of a state as the expected reward in the state as
+We can define the value function  of a state as the expected reward in the state as

 $$v(s) = E[G_t \vert S_t=s]$$